KhaleedSA/FM5RandomizerApp/README.md

 This will randomize pilot items if the backpack type of item.

+### [Randomize_SelctionPilot]

+This will randomize the number of pilots selection in each stage, instead of alwayse 6 pilots you will have a random numbers from 1 to 6.
+For example if slot number 6 was disabled, then you can't use pilot number 6 in pilot ready room.

 <!-- Downloading -->
 ## How to download the Randomizer